 - The frequency of cleaning and sanitizing has been increased in all public spaces with an emphasis on frequent contact surfaces including, but not limited to, front desk check-in counters, bell desks, elevators and elevator buttons, door handles, public bathrooms, room keys and locks, ATMs, stair handrails, fitness center equipment, business center equipment, swimming pool area and furnishings, coffee and beverage stations, dining surfaces and seating areas.

-- Swimming pool water is sanitized ensuring correct levels of chemical treatments three times a day, every day.
+- Swimming pool water is sanitized Insuring correct levels of Chemical treatments three times a day, every day.

 - Fitness rooms and equipment will be cleaned and sanitized three times a day every day with sanitizer solution and paper towels made available for all guests.

-- All Guests when entering the dining room will need to wear a face mask.
+- All non - vaccinated guests when entering the dining room will need to wear a face mask.
 This may be removed when sitting at a table.
-Anytime a guest leaves the table they must re-apply their mask.
+Anytime an un-vaccinated guest leaves the table they must re-apply their mask.

-- Plastic covered menus will be used so that they can be sanitized after each use.
+- Plastic covered menus are being used so that they can be sanitized after each use.

-- Alfresco patio dining is open weather permitting
+- Alfresco patio dining areas where available and weather permitting.

 - Room service orders will be left outside the guest room.

 The health and safety of our guests and employees is paramount and will continue to be the main priority of Harbor Hotels.

 Employees will be screened for temperature, if they are exhibiting symptoms of illness.